Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty

 \section{A sketch of Kim's method}

+Let $Y$ be a smooth projective curve of genus $g \geq 2$ over a number field $F$ such that $Y(F)$ is nonempty.
 The fundamental idea of the Chabauty \cite{Chabauty} method is to embed $Y$ in its Jacobian variety $J_Y$ by the Abel--Jacobi map associated to a rational point $b \in Y(F)$, then study how the $F_\pri$-points of $Y$ (where $\pri$ is a prime of $F$) interact with the $F$-points of $J_Y$.
 This is illustrated by the commutative diagram